-For the pricing year ending 30 September 2014, Vector has simplified the pricing structure by combining the Tertiary and Secondary plans that currently exist (there are no Primary pricing plans), and removing the zonal pricing that exists in Auckland.
-These alignments allow the COSM allocators to be broken down into 4 different consumer groupings based on flow rate (scm/h) and the type of consumer that uses the connection.
+For the pricing year ending 30 September 2015, Vector has maintained the current consumer groupings.
+The COSM allocators are broken down into 4 different consumer groupings based on flow rate (scm/h) and the type of consumer that uses the connection.
 Table 3 illustrates the categories.
 The criteria used to allocate consumers to consumer groups is based on the consumers installed capacity or meter capacity expressed as a maximum flow rate.